UpGado/upgado.github.io/about.md

 Hi!
 I am Ahmed.
 Welcome to my blog.
 I write about whatever comes to mind and I think I have something useful to say about.

+I am graduating soon and am looking for a job offer

 ## Interests

 - Python ❤️ ,the most amazing, elegant and time-efficient programming language ever made.
 Ask me about my favorite PyCon talk.